 As the 500th Anniversary of the Protestant Reformation approached, Melheim invited his friends Michael Bridges and George Baum from the award-winning band Lost And Found to partner in turning the graphic novel into a musical stage play.

-The show debuted at the Stadthaus Theater in Wittenberg, Germany in June 2017, and is now ready for churches, colleges and theatrical troupes to bring it alive on the stage in time for the October 2017 commemorations.
+The show debuted at the Stadthaus Theater in Wittenberg, Germany in June 2017, and now is ready for churches, colleges and theatrical troupes to bring it to life.
+There are two versions of the play: